Smackcoders/WordPress-CRM-Lead-Capture/Readme.md

 Contact form 7 support is the new feature added in the version 1.2.1

 * Enable contact form 7 in the settings page to access contact form 7 plugin.
-* Edit post or widget shotcode
+* Edit post or widget shortcode
 * Select anyone of Bulk Action and Click Save Form Settings to create contact shortcode.
 * shortcode is created in the contact form 7 plugin
 * Enter mail details inside shortcode option.